Building a Camera with a Rather Undersized Microcontroller

 The digital copies of the printed photos naturally look nowhere near the same, being presented on completely different media.
 However, as they are still the same low-resolution, low-fidelity images, I think they retain quite a bit of their appeal.
 All in all, having the option of a digital copy with at least part of the aesthetics of the prints is a strict improvement because the camera can still be used in its original form—leaving behind no record apart from the quite volatile receipt paper.

-The source code is available on GitHub.
+The source code is available here.